tsamaya/alps-peaks-map/README.md

 ## Credit

-This generator was inspired by [@tomwayson](https://github.com/tomwayson/sierra-peaks-map).
+This application was inspired by [@tomwayson](https://github.com/tomwayson/sierra-peaks-map).

 ## Licensing